-One of our newest lime paints is Romabio Lime Slurry, an authentic slaked-lime, textured product that is in between a paint and a plaster.
+Another authentic slaked-lime paint great for Stone is Romabio Lime Slurry, a textured product that is in between a paint and a plaster.
 As with our other products, it comes concentrated and is formulated for ease-of-use, full coverage, and has Romabio’s distinguished flat, European finish.
 Lime Slurry is beautiful and will create a soft and romantic look.

 Here is a beautiful example of Romabio Lime Slurry used to update the curb appeal of exterior stone, complimented by Classico Limewash on the brick.
 Trisha Spears of Trisha Spears Design chose this combination to achieve a modern, European farmhouse aesthetic.
 She specifically applied Lime Slurry to the stone for its flat, natural appearance that also adds texture that distinguishes the entryway from the brick.

 For color shifting or a slightly distressed finish, we recommend our lime glaze product that is in between paint and plaster, Venetian Glaze.
 It is an authentic slaked-lime paint that allows you to achieve a semi-transparent or veiling effect on interior/exterior stone.
 This product has two distinct uses and can be applied with a trowel on the interior for a plaster-like finish, but when used on interior/exterior stone it bonds and adheres to the surface extremely well making it a perfect lime glaze paint that can color shift your outdated stone.
 You have to heavily dilute it with water between 100% – 300% and then apply it with a masonry brush for a veiling effect.
 If you want to distress it, you’ll need to work quickly, within 10-20 minutes after application.
 In this video, we transformed this outdated exterior stone wall to a beautiful finish without losing any of the natural look of the stone.